 - Take scheduled breaks.
 Who doesn’t love lunch?
 But we said “breaks” plural.
 Set timers every hour to get up, stretch, drink some water, chat with a friend, go outside—just do something non-work related.
 And don’t shortchange yourself.
 Enjoy a ten-minute break for ten minutes!

 - Know when to start.
-Follow the same morning routine you had before, if possible (utilizing a commute-adjusted alarm, as we have suggested before).
+Follow the same morning routine you had before, if possible (utilizing a commute-adjusted alarm).

 - Know when to stop.
 Schedule a time when you will drop everything work-related and adhere as closely to that deadline as possible.
 Five or ten minutes is okay, but after that, leave it for tomorrow!